 When preparing variants for output, any annotations made can be rendered with the image during processing, which is useful if a quick proof is required.
 You can also include annotations as a separate layer when processing the image to a PSD.
-This enables the annotations to be kept separate from the image as an individual object in a layer, yet allow collaborators to view and remove the annotations when the file is ready to be printed or published, for example.
+This enables the annotations to be kept separate from the image as an individual object in a layer, yet allows collaborators to view and remove the annotations when the file is ready to be printed or published, for example.

-- Under Workflow, choose one of the following options:
+- Choose one of the following options:

 - To exclude the retouch notes from processed images, deselect the Annotations check-box.